What You’ll Learn 📊

 API key: You may also set an API key for authentication if required by your server.
 Ensure that you have the correct API key to access the database.

-After configuring the Importing options select the channels you'd like to import from the database.
-This can be found in the table below the Importing options.
-The table contains the name, rate, data structure and data type of all the channels stored in the database.
+After configuring the importing options, select the channels you’d like to import from the database.
+This can be done using the table located below the importing options.
+The table displays the name, rate, data structure, and data type of all channels stored in the database.

-After selecting the channels you'd like to import, click on the Import button.
-A new data file containing the data from the selected channels will be created.
-After importing, Analyze Mode should automatically open.
-If this doesn't happen, you can manually view and open your imported files by navigating to the Data Files section, where all your .dxd files are stored, and selecting the imported file.
-By default, Historian imported files are saved under the name "Historian Importer."
+After selecting the channels you’d like to import, click the Import button.
+A new data file containing the selected channel data will be created.
+Once the import is complete, Analyze Mode should open automatically.
+If it doesn’t, you can manually view and open your imported files by navigating to the Data Files section, where all your .dxd files are stored, and selecting the imported file.
+By default, files imported via the Historian Importer are saved under the name "Historian Importer."

 Congratulations!
 You’ve successfully used the Historian Importer to fetch the selected channel data from the database.
-While data analysis is beyond the scope of this training, we strongly recommend checking out our Data Analysis Training for a deeper dive into analyzing your imported data.
+While data analysis is beyond the scope of this training, we strongly recommend exploring our Data Analysis Training for a deeper understanding of how to analyze your imported data.

 Setup your own server

-Up to this point, we have been using a public Historian server provided by Dewesoft (historian.dewesoft.com).
-However, Dewesoft also offers the option to set up your own private server, which can run an MQTT broker, an InfluxDB database, and a Grafana Web Client.
+Up to this point, we have been using Dewesoft’s public Historian server (historian.dewesoft.com).
+However, Dewesoft also offers the ability to set up your own private server, which can run an MQTT broker, an InfluxDB database, and a Grafana web client.

-In this part of the training, we'll learn how to set up and configure your own private server.
-Now, let’s roll up our sleeves and turn our computer into our very own Historian server!
+In this part of the training, we’ll walk through how to set up and configure your own private server.
+So, let’s roll up our sleeves and turn your computer into a fully functioning Historian server!

 Challange: setup your own server